-My Biggest Tip for Saving Money When Using a JR Pass in Japan!
+Tips for Saving Money When Using a JR Pass in Japan

 The JR Pass covers all Japan Rail Lines and these lines do not only run from city to city on the super-fast Shinkansen / Bullet Trains, but they also run within and through cities too.

 The JR Pass does not work on the Subways, Metros or Trams, you’ll need to buy loadable cards to use these like the ICOCA card for the Kansai area of Osaka, Kobe and Kyoto to use those meaning extra money spent.